Menu

 Climate and daylight

 When does the sun set?
-What could the weather be like?
+And what will the weather be like?

 When you’re planning a visit to Lapland, it’s good to know what to expect in terms of temperature and daylight.
 Here’s the lowdown from Nordic travel specialists...